syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Performing Mail merge for a group

-You can perform mail merge and append multiple records from data source within a specified region to a template document.
+You can perform Mail merge and append multiple records from data source within a specified region to a template document.
 The region between start and end groups merge fields.
 It gets repeated for every record from the data source.
-The region where the mail merge operations are to be performed must be marked by two MergeFields with the following names.
+The region where the Mail merge operations are to be performed must be marked by two MergeFields with the following names.

 * «TableStart:TableName» and «BeginGroup:GroupName» - For the entry point of the region
 * «TableEnd:TableName» and «EndGroup:GroupName» - For the end point of the region

-1. TableStart and TableEnd region is preferred for performing mail merge inside the table cell
+1. TableStart and TableEnd region is preferred for performing Mail merge inside the table cell
-2. BeginGroup and EndGroup region is preferred for performing mail merge inside the document body contents.
+2. BeginGroup and EndGroup region is preferred for performing Mail merge inside the document body contents.

 For example – Consider that you have a template document as shown.

 ![](MailMerge_images/MailMerge_img4.jpeg)

-In this template, Employees is the group name and the same name should be used while performing mail merge through code.
-There are two special merge fields “TableStart:Employees” and “TableEnd:Employees”, to denote the start and end of the mail merge group.
+In this template, Employees is the group name and the same name should be used while performing Mail merge through code.
+There are two special merge fields “TableStart:Employees” and “TableEnd:Employees”, to denote the start and end of the Mail merge group.

-The `MailMerge` class provides various overloads for `ExecuteGroup` method to perform mail merge within a group from various data sources.
-The following code example shows how to perform mail merge in the specific region with data source retrieved from SQL connection.
+The `MailMerge` class provides various overloads for `ExecuteGroup` method to perform Mail merge within a group from various data sources.
+The following code example shows how to perform Mail merge in the specific region with data source retrieved from SQL connection.

 {% tabs %}